-The University of Phoenix Campus Crime Statistics cover crimes reported to the University over the previous three years that occurred on campus, in certain off- campus buildings or property owned or controlled by the University, and on public property within or immediately adjacent to and accessible from the campus.
+Campus crime statistics are located within the University’s Annual Security Reports.
+The statistics cover crimes reported to the University over the previous three years that occurred on our campuses, in certain off- campus buildings or property owned or controlled by the University, and on public property within or immediately adjacent to and accessible from our campuses.

 Other safety information

 Sex Offender Registry

 To learn the identity of registered sex offenders on or near a campus, or anywhere in the United States, visit the sex offender databases at sexoffender.com and nsopw.gov.
 You can search by city, county or ZIP code.
 This information is collected by other agencies, and this institution cannot guarantee this information is correct or complete.
 The information provided here is intended to be in compliance with the Campus Security Act and for campus safety purposes only.
 It should not be used to intimidate, threaten or harass.
 Misuse of this information may result in prosecution.

 Sex offenders who are required to register in a state must provide notice of each institution of higher education in that state at which the offender is employed or is a student.
 The Campus Safety Coordinator at the campus is the designated individual to receive the information.

 Protection from Discrimination on the basis of Sex/Gender